-Deeply uncertain futures, excessive competition, feelings of powerlessness despite material abundance, and increasing pressure in education, at work and in the formation of families – these are some of the concerns that people share across societies in the 21st century.
-As acutely experienced social problems, concerns bring defining contradictions to the surface.
-And as immediate, unarticulated perceptions, concerns demand new language and methods through which to analyse them.
+Deeply uncertain futures, excessive competition, feelings of powerlessness despite material abundance, and increasing pressure in education, at work and in the formation of families – these are some of the concerns that people share across societies in the twenty-first century.
+As acutely experienced social problems, such common concerns bring defining contradictions to the surface.
+And as immediate, unarticulated perceptions, they demand new language and methods of analysis.

 Suspension is the English translation of the Chinese word xuanfu, literally meaning “hanging in the air”.
 It is a feeling widely shared across China.
 Although the market has been expanding, economic opportunities are precarious and people – too occupied with earning money to pursue other aims in life, and constantly looking to move on to better opportunities rather than confronting problems in the here and now – feel “suspended”.
 Hyper-energetic in economic activities, individuals are socially and politically passive.
 They are hopeful for, and yet fearful of, the future.

 Originally used by scholars in the 1990s as an etic term to describe a structural condition faced by rural-urban migrants, in the 2010s xuanfu became an emic term used in social media by a broader Chinese public to express their feelings.
 Building on earlier research on the theme, the current phase of the project aims to:

 (1) Examine the latest iteration of this phenomenon.
 Is suspension in China reaching an end, and if so, will this result in revolt, resignation, or something else?

 (2) Extend to cases beyond China.
 Do similar feelings exist in other places, albeit in different forms?

 (3) Reflect on the etic-emic trajectory of the concept.
 How did it make the leap from academia into society, and what can we learn from this in developing the common concerns approach?